 Genomics, Microarray, Biomedical Informatics, Vaccine Technology/Vector Development,

 and Biospecimen Repository.
-LSUHSC-NO has a nationally recognized Center for Advanced
+LSUH-NO has a nationally recognized Center for Advanced

 Practice, a 10,000 SF virtual training environment for practicing and resident physicians,